rossana87/Project_4/README.md

 #### Calendar

-In this section, I spent almost a day because I was not sure if I wanted to use a react datepicker,  a bootstrap slider or just some buttons.
+In this section, I spent almost a day because I wasn't sure if I wanted to use a react datepicker,  a bootstrap slider or just some buttons.
 I tried all of them and in the end I didn’t like the datepicker because it was a monthly calendar and I was looking for a weekly calendar.
 The slider didn’t make much sense because I had to fetch data from the back-end and the database had only 1 week of data.
 Therefore, I decided to create some buttons for one week.
 The only drawback of this choice is that the user will be able to see only this week.

 ```js